 Colon and rectal cancers that

-have spread or returned may be cured in rare cases.
+have spread or returned may be cured in some cases.
 Treatment may include

-surgery, radiation, and chemotherapy.
+surgery, radiation, chemotherapy, and targeted therapy.
 When the cancer cannot be cured,

 treatment can help you feel better and live longer.